thomsonbc/irl_investment_calc/README.md

     - Takes Ireland's 'deemed disposal' rule into account, i.e. 41% tax on profits 8 years after investment
     - Generates untaxed growth as a comparison
     - Calculates yearly tax burden

+## To Do
+- Enable different frequencies of investment, i.e. yearly, quarterly
+- Display class use cases with Jupyter or simple R Shiny app
+- Use historical index fund data to model returns over a specified period